 Real Estate Investment Trust

 We currently own 382 properties, have 48 properties under construction, and have previously sold 242 properties.
-You can invest in just one specific property for a monthly yield of 7% - 14%, or you can invest in All Invest Global's Real Estate Investment Trust (REIT) which invest in all our available and future properties for an average monthly yield of 11.84%.
-More Info
+You can invest in just one specific property for a monthly yield of 7% - 14%, or you can invest in All Invest Global's Real Estate Investment Trust (REIT) which invests in all our available and future properties for an average monthly yield of 11.84%.

 A real estate investment trust (REIT) is a company that owns, operates, or finances income-generating real estate.
 Modeled after mutual funds, REITs pool the capital of numerous investors.
 This makes it possible for individual investors to earn dividends from real estate investments—without having to buy, manage, or finance any properties themselves.